-Additionally, there exists material uncertainty on the outcome of the Group's legal suits with several Plaintiffs for claims as disclosed in Note 28 to the financial statements.
+Additionally, there exists material uncertainty on the outcome of the Group's legal suits with several Plaintiffs for claims as disclosed in Note 24 to the financial statements.

-The Directors have concluded that the combination of the circumstances mentioned above indicate material uncertainties that may cast significant doubt over the ability of the Group and of the Company to continue as going concern and therefore, may be unable to realise their assets and discharge their liabilities in the normal course of business.
+The Directors have concluded that the combination of the circumstances mentioned above has indicated that material uncertainties that may cast significant doubt over the ability of the Group and of the Company to continue as going concern may exist and therefore, may be unable to realise their assets and discharge their liabilities in the normal course of business.